vanrein/0cpm-Firmerware/doc/porting.rst

 the pin to split apart and cover a bit more area.
 With the small sizes of surface mount technology, this may lead to a short-circuit with the neighbouring pins!
-Most circuitry will even survive such a harsh treatment, and you can resolve it by taking a needle (not a sewing pin, as those will bend) and scratching carefully between the pins that got connected.
+Most circuitry will even survive such a harsh treatment, and you can resolve it by taking a **sewing needle** (not a pin, as those will bend) and scratching carefully between the pins that got connected.
 A strong sign of such unwanted connectivity is if the original firmware starts to behave strangely and it appears as though you destroyed a piece of its hardware.
 Still, it will take quite a bit of your intuition and ingenuity to determine the error spot, but on the